blackbhc/refactor/development-manual/development.md

 By modifying the default value of the `TEST_TARGET` in the Makefile, or run `make test/mpi_test units=<unit to be tested>` you can specify the which unit to be tested.

+#### 3. Unit test convention

+`galotfa` unit test convention is similar to reference to the practice in `RUST`: They are all implemented in corresponding modules enclosed by some macros for conditional compiling (e.g.
+`debug_parameter` to open the unit test for the parameter module).
+Such macro will be called "debug macro" in this documentation.
+The unit test functions should return 0 for success or 1 for failure.
+For unit test of a class, the unit test functions should be public member function `test_xxx` in such class, where `xxx` is the name of the test case.
+For unit test of other functions, the unit test functions should be defined in a `unit_test` namespace that enclosed by the corresponding macros.
+This convention is aimed to make the unit test more readable.

+The macro of the unit test is defined by `make` in the `Makefile` according to the `TEST_TARGET` variable.

-#### 3. Design unit test
+#### 4. Add new unit test

-`galotfa` is an OOP project, of which most functions are implemented as member functions of classes.
-The unit test is built into each class (some standalone public function for test), which is conditionally compiled that controlled by some macros ( which will be done by the command `make test/mpi_test`).
-To run any unit test, what you need to do is define such macros before compiling, and call the test functions of an object/namespace. .

-So there are 5 steps to implement a new unit test for a new case:
+There are 5 steps to add a new unit test:

-1. define the corresponding macros, which will be done automatically by `make test/mpi_test` if you add such macro into the `TEST_TARGET` in the Makefile, for example: if you set `TEST_TARGET = <somthing>`, then the `debug_<somthing>` macro will be add to the `CXXFLAGS` by `-Ddebug_<somthing>`.
+1. consider a corresponding debug macro for a new module part, or choose a existing module and its debug macro to control the conditional compilation of the new test.
+Such macro will be automatically defined `make` when run `make test/mpi_test` if you add such macro into the `TEST_TARGET` in the Makefile, for example: if you set `TEST_TARGET = <somthing>`, then the `debug_<somthing>` macro will be add to `CXXFLAGS` by `-Ddebug_<somthing>`.

-2. design the unit test for a new class or a new case in a existing class.
+2. design the unit test functions, follow the unit test convention.

-3. add a new `c++` file in the `src/test` directory, and define a function in which you call the test functions defined in the previous step.
+3. For a new module, add a new `c++` file in the `src/test` directory, and define a wrapper function in which you call the test functions defined in the previous step.

-4. In the `main` function of the `src/unit_test/test.cpp` file, include the new `c++` file create in the last step and call its function defined in the last step, with possible macro for conditional compiling for the unit test.
+4. For a new module, in the `main` function of the `src/unit_test/test.cpp` file, include the new `c++`, file create in the last step.

+5. Call the test wrapper function defined in the step 3, or the test wrapper the debug macro you choose in the step 1, in the `main` function of the `src/unit_test/test.cpp` file.

-5. run `make test` or `make mpi_test` to compile and run the test.
+6. run `make test` or `make mpi_test` to compile and run the test.

-Note: the `test` member function is just a wrapper of the designed unit tests, and you can split them into more functions with possible conditional compiling by macros.

 ### Add New Function Module <a name="add_new_module"></a><a href="#contents"><font size=4>(content)</font></a>